warrior-training-culture

 - Kahu Kiwi: Made entirely from the feathers of the kiwi, this cloak is one of the most prestigious.
 Its creation could take a master weaver over a year.
 Worn by high-ranking chiefs, it represented the mana of the wearer and the skill of the weaver.
 The feathers were attached to a woven foundation using the whatu technique, creating a soft, dense, and valuable garment.

 - Kahu Kurī: Made from strips of dog skin woven into a flax base.
 The white, black, and brown patches of the dog skins were arranged in decorative patterns.
-This cloak was a direct symbol of wealth, as the kurī was a valuable asset.
+This cloak was a direct symbol of wealth, as the kurī was a valuable asset, often cherished like a member of the family.

 The Maro: The Warrior's Apron